|

 l_index:= 1;

-while l_index<= Length(p_text) do
+while l_index<= Length(p_textdo

 if p_text[l_index]= k_return